epfl-ada/ada-2021-project-warriors/README.md

 - what’s in the data (formats, distributions, missing values, correlations, etc.).

 ## Timeline & Team Organization
-by 20 November

-Understand the distribution of the data depending on diffenrent parameters Week 2
+* Week 1 : Understand the distribution of the data depending on different parameters.
-Apply the NLP
+* Week 2 : Apply the NLP.
-Week 3
+* Week 3 :

-Week 4
+* Week 4 :
-Cluster the data and make the conclusions
+* Week 5 : Cluster the data and conclude.

 ## Contributions
 Aya Rahmoun